julianschelb/easy-markdown-to-github-pages/README.md

 ## Usage

-## Setup Guide for GitHub Pages Using ADA Template

 1. **Fork the Repository**
    - Begin by creating a copy of this repository for your own use.
 Click the "Fork" button at the top right corner of this page to do this.